Rafael Becerril Arreola

 |Office:||Darla Moore School of Business, Room 472|

-Rafael Becerril Arreola is an assistant professor of marketing at the Moore School.
-He received a Ph.D. in Management (with a concentration in marketing) from the University of California, Los Angeles, a Master of Applied Science in Electrical Engineering from the University of Toronto, and an undergraduate degree in electrical and computer engineering from ITESM campus Toluca, Mexico.
+Rafael Becerril Arreola is a Business Partnership Foundation Dean’s Fellow and assistant professor of marketing at the Moore School.
+He received a Ph.D. in management (with a concentration in marketing) from the University of California, Los Angeles, a Master of Applied Science in Electrical Engineering from the University of Toronto, and an undergraduate degree in electrical and computer engineering from ITESM campus Toluca, Mexico.

 Becerril studies the roles of socioeconomics and technology in consumer markets, focusing on their implications for marketing and its interfaces with operations, information systems, and engineering.
 To this end, he develops and applies tools from econometrics, Bayesian statistics, automatic control, game theory, optimization, and high-performance computing, supported by theories from microeconomics, psychology, and sociology.
 Most of this work pertains to pricing, assortment, and product line decisions in the contexts of automotive markets, retailing, online markets, and consumer packaged goods.